4dcu-be/4dcu.be/_posts/2020/2020-11-22-Static-Web-Generators.md

 might feel like a restriction, for others it allows them to just create the content they want without the hassle of learning much about web development.

-From the three platforms discussed here, Jekyll is the most beginner friendly!
+From the three platforms discussed here, Jekyll is the most beginner-friendly!
 Though all frameworks have some learning curve (if you don't like that head over to [wordpress.com]) but my impression is that Jekyll was the quickest to get up and running.